Empire Zinc strike: Legal events

+August 23 incident

 Clashes between special deputies and the women pickets occurred daily in August, 1951, culminating in the most serious violence of the strike on August 23.
 The previous day, the company's bookkeeper brushed union representative Bob Hollowwa with his car when driving through the picket line.
 In response, pickets nearly destroyed the bookkeeper's car.
 That evening, fifteen Empire employees met with Sheriff Goforth and made plans to attack the south picket line on the following morning.
 Goforth said he would back them with at least 20 deputies, but was able to recruit only 10 for the confrontation.
 Most of Empire's employees were armed.
 Opposing them were 75 women, men, and children.
 Goforth's force waited for almost an hour while Goforth argued with the pickets.
 Goforth finally told the pickets that the road was public and they had the right to drive through the picket line.
 Hearing this, pickets jerked open the hood of the lead car and tore off its spark plug wires.
 The other two vehicles started their engines, but the pickets formed a human wall and pushed the car back until it hit the truck behind it.
 Rocks rained down on all three vehicles.
 Odell Hartless, driver of the truck, crouched down low in the cab and revved his engine.
 Suddenly the truck roared through the picket line, pushing the disabled car in front of it, running over three women who couldn't get out of the road in time.
 Marvin Marsh, in the stalled auto, scrambled back to the police cars after a fusillade of stones shattered his windshield and side windows.
 As pickets helped protect the injured women, others ran down the road toward the mine where the strikebreaker's truck had parked.
 Someone in the truck yelled at the advancing men to stop; the driver's son, Carlyon Hartless, pulled out .45 pistol and fired five times toward the strikers, the bullets hitting a few feet in front of the approaching crowd.
 A former unionist, on leave from the Korean War, sagged to the ground, hit by a ricocheted bullet.
 Seeing this, the strikebreakers hastily retreated into the mine, accompanied by a deputy sheriff.
 The news flashed through the mining district, triggering a general strike, which shut down all unionized mines in the district by 10 A.M..
 Soon, over 600 men formed a cordon around Empire's property.